 3. It's an opportunity to work from anywhere

 Given Spotify's worldwide presence, job seekers already had many options but remote work has brought that flexibility to another level.
-Spotify launched its Work From Anywhere Program in February 2021 that allows employees to work from the office, work from home, or a combination of the two.
+Spotify launched its Work From Anywhere program in February 2021 which allows employees to work from the office, work from home, or a combination of the two.
 (Employees need to consult with their immediate supervisors.)

 "We believe we're happier and more productive when we have the freedom to choose where we work.
 It helps us find better ways to communicate and collaborate with one another.
 It means we can work with the very best people for the job, regardless of what city or country they call home.
 It helps us to become a more diverse place to work - a place that can flex with our people as their lives and ambitions change.
 And perhaps best of all, it supports a better work-life balance.
 A life-work balance," the company states on its website.